Djohnnie/CSharpWars/README.md

 ### Finally

-In the next 4 chapters, I will discuss development of the frontend, middleware and backend components in more detail.
+In the next chapter, I will discuss development of the backend HTTP API and scripting middleware in more detail.

-## Part 2 - Implementing a simple API
+## Part 2 - Implementing a simple HTTP API and the Scripting Middleware

 Coming soon...

 ## Part 3 - Implementing a Unity3D Client

-Coming soon...

-## Part 4 - Implementing a Scripting Middleware

-Coming soon...

-## Part 5 - Putting everything together

 Coming soon...